mpentek/SWELecture/README.md

-# Structural Wind Engineering
+# Structural Wind Engineering Lecture

-A collection of teaching scripts and worksheets used for Structural Wind Engineering
+A collection of teaching scripts and worksheets used for Structural Wind Engineering Lecture

 Chair of Structural Analysis @ TUM - R. Wüchner, M. Péntek